Skip to main content Skip to navigation

 • the research involves University staff, students and/or its facilities.

 Please note that it is unlikely that another institution's e.g. NHS, other HEI or commercial organisations, insurance policies will cover research undertaken by the University, even in cases where the other institution is the lead.
 Therefore the University must ensure all its research activities are covered under its policies.
-The same applies to the University's insurance cover - our cover is unlikely to cover any third parties, and it is the responsibility of the third party to ensure they have appropriate insurance in place.
+The same applies to the University's insurance cover - it is unlikely to cover any third parties, and it is the responsibility of the third party to ensure they have appropriate insurance in place.

 The University’s insurance covers staff who have honorary contracts for the research they undertake as part of their role at the University but not for that element of the project which is undertaken outside the scope of their role at the University, i.e. where the honorary member of staff is employed by an NHS Trust then the University insurance would not cover clinical or surgical procedures that individual performs as an NHS Trust employee.
 Where a honorary member of staff is acting as the Chief Investigator for a study it is advisable to contact your Departmental R&IS Officer to ensure that the project is covered under the University's existing policy.